-What are the drawbacks of REITs?
+What are the Drawbacks of REITs?

 You can make a compelling case for adding REITs to your portfolio pretty easily.
 However, before any investment decision, it is essential you consider the downsides as well.
 Here are some of the drawbacks of REITs:

-While REITs don’t impact your property taxes as a shareholder, you do still want to be cognizant of property taxes in the area your REIT owns property.
+While REITs don’t impact your property taxes as a shareholder, you do still want to be cognizant of property taxes in the area your REIT owns the property.
 Why?
 As property taxes increase, there may be less profit to pass along to shareholders.